mahahahajan/mahahahajan/README.md

 <img src = 'https://github.com/mahahahajan/mahahahajan/blob/main/DSC_0005.jpg' alt = 'This is me' align='right' width = '350px' />

-1. 👨🏽‍🎓I'm a sophomore at the University of Texas Austin (🤘🏽).
+1. 👨🏽‍🎓I'm a senior at the University of Texas Austin (🤘🏽).
 I'm currently studying Electrical and Computer Engineering, and love messing around with anything from computers and other technology ⌚️
 2. 📸When I'm not coding, I'm binging Netflix (you can follow my progress [here](https://www.notion.so/mahahahajan/ee8d0fd81c2e4bec893773baac2f59e6?v=1a3df7a87cb84536b4fb323ba4afa3d4)), playing video games, or hanging out with friends